pinecone-io/pinecone-ts-client/README.md

 Rerank documents in descending relevance-order against a query.

+**Note:** The relevance `score` returned by the `/rerank` endpoint is _absolute_.
+This means that it is possible to compare `scores` across different calls to the `/rerank` endpoint.
+Each `score` is deterministic and represents how closely matched each specific item is to the query string.

 ```typescript
 import { Pinecone } from '@pinecone-database/pinecone';
 const pc = new Pinecone();